umbraco/UmbracoDocs/umbraco-cms/reference/common-pitfalls.md

 ---
-versionFrom: 11.0.0
-meta.Title: Common Pitfalls and Anti-Patterns in Umbraco meta.Description: Information on common Pitfalls and Anti-Patterns in Umbraco
+description: "Information on common Pitfalls and Anti-Patterns in Umbraco"
 ---

 # Common Pitfalls & Anti-Patterns